-On 19 June 2023, the Complainant filed a Complaint with the Hong Kong Office of Asian Domain Name Dispute Resolution Centre ("ADNDRC"), pursuant to the Uniform Domain Name Dispute Resolution Policy ("Policy") approved by the Internet Corporation for Assigned Names and Numbers ("ICANN") on 24 October 1999, the Rules for Uniform Domain Name Dispute Resolution Policy ("Rules"), approved by ICANN Board of Directors on 28 September 2013 and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy ("Supplemental Rules") effective from 31 July 2015.
+On 20 June 2023, the Complainant filed a Complaint with the Hong Kong Office of Asian Domain Name Dispute Resolution Centre ("ADNDRC"), pursuant to the Uniform Domain Name Dispute Resolution Policy ("Policy") approved by the Internet Corporation for Assigned Names and Numbers ("ICANN") on 24 October 1999, the Rules for Uniform Domain Name Dispute Resolution Policy ("Rules"), approved by ICANN Board of Directors on 28 September 2013 and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy ("Supplemental Rules") effective from 31 July 2015.
 The Complainant chose to have a sole panelist to handle the dispute.

-On 19 June 2023, the ADNDRC transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On 20 June 2023, the ADNDRC transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
 On 21 June 2023, the Registrar transmitted by email to the ADNDRC its verification response confirming that the Respondent is listed as the registrant and providing the contact details.
 On the same day, the ADNDRC notified the Complainant of the deficiencies in the Complaint.
 Later that day, the Complainant filed a rectified Complaint.
-The ADNDRC formally notified the Respondent of the Complaint and the proceedings commenced on 27 June 2023.
-The
+On 23 June 2023, the ADNDRC reminded the Complainant to address deficiencies which had not been rectified.
+On 25 June 2023, a further rectified Complaint was filed.
+The ADNDRC formally notified the Respondent of the

-ADNDRC did not receive any formal response from the Respondent within 20 calendar days as required under paragraph 5 of the Rules.
+Complaint and the proceedings commenced on 27 June 2023.
+The ADNDRC did not receive any formal response from the Respondent within 20 calendar days as required under paragraph 5 of the Rules.
 Accordingly, on 18 July 2023, the ADNDRC informed the parties that no response has been received and it would shortly appoint a single panelist.